OmarSaidIbrahim/YTAudioDownloader/README.md

 # YTAudioDownloader

+ATTENTION: The following repository is based on the below libraries.
+Currently, the node-ytdl-core library is having some problems, due to youtube constantly changing their system, and consequently the current version of this repository does not work.
+Waiting for further updates.

 This is a mobile application that takes a youtube link and extrapolate the audio into a generated mp3 file.

 The mobile application uses the library react-native-ytdl by ytdl-js, that can be found at the following link: "https://github.com/ytdl-js/react-native-ytdl".